Present Perfect Continuous Tense: Definition, Structure and Uses

 You must understand common mistakes that most students make while using the Present Perfect Continuous Tense.
 Here is the list of mistakes that you should avoid.

-Avoiding these common mistakes will help you to improve your knowledge of grammar and tense.
-This will be helpful for you to prepare for upcoming English proficiency exams.
+Avoid these common mistakes.
+This will help you to improve your knowledge of grammar and tenses.

 Also check out: